The Transforming Autism Project is seeking a new Trustee to join its board.

 First and foremost, you will believe in the huge potential within each autistic child, and will deeply resonate with our mission, our values and our particular understanding of and approach to autism.
 You will feel inspired by these and invested in them, and motivated to bring into your life a passion and inner commitment to help realise them, and thereby to act as a natural ambassador for the charity in the wider community.

-You are likely to have extensive personal experience of at least one (ideally both) of charity work/governance and autism.
-A large relevant personal network and an ability to fundraise would be very extremely beneficial.
+You are likely to have extensive personal experience of at least one (ideally both) of the charity sector and autism.
+A large relevant personal network and an ability and motivation to fundraise would be very extremely beneficial.
 This will be part of the role of all Trustees, but the highest priority Trustee roles we are currently looking for are a Chair and a Fundraising Leader.

-You will also be dedicated to consistently positive and mutually affirming relationships with the charity Executive - based on trust, openness, transparency, true partnership and consistent mutual support and positive regard, and in line with our charity values.
+You will also be dedicated to consistently cultivating positive and mutually affirming relationships with the charity Executive - based on trust, openness, transparency, true partnership and consistent mutual support and positive regard, and in line with our charity values.
 You will take joint ownership of ensuring the success of such relationships.

 The Transforming Autism Project is dedicated to helping create a world where all people are valued and treated according to their inner essential humanity rather than according to the many labels that each of us could wear (or that could be attached to us).
 We are thus naturally an equal opportunities organisation.